ministryofjustice/moj-frontend/docs/patterns/confirm-an-action/_overview.md

 You may need to create further variations depending on user needs.
 For example, in the 'Non-standard crime claims (NSCC)' service in LAA there's a variation of a confirmation screen with details in summary list, checkboxes for user to select multiple options, and a textarea for users to provide further explanation.

 ### Contribute to this component
-You can help develop this component by adding information to the [‘carry out an action’ Github discussion]({{ githuburl }}).
+You can help develop this component by adding information to the [‘confirm an action’ Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.